Choosing The Right Water Softener

-Each type of water softener system works in various ways and for different purposes.
-Here we can look at how a Salt based, Salt-Free and an Electronic Descaler works.
+All types of water softening systems works in various ways and for different purposes.
+Here we can look at how a salt based, salt-free and an electronic descaler works.

 Ion Exchange (Salt-Based) Water Softeners

-A Salt-based water softener uses an ion exchange system.
+A salt-based water softener uses an ion exchange system.
 First, the water passes to a tank that contains resin.
-These resin removes calcium, magnesium and other contaminants, making the water soft and cleaner.
+This resin removes calcium, magnesium, and other contaminants, making the water soft and cleaner.
 After the water has been softened, a second tank gets to work.
-The second tank (also known as the brine tank) utilizes water and salt to rinse away all the minerals and contaminants attached to the resin.
+The brine tank utilizes water and salt to rinse away all the minerals and contaminants attached to the resin.
 It is then disposed of as wastewater.

 Salt Free Water Softeners

-A Salt Free water softener uses a Template Assisted Crystallization (TAC) which transforms magnesium and calcium chemically.
-This process prevents chemicals from clinging to surfaces and precipitating into scale.
+Salt-free water softeners use Template Assisted Crystallization (TAC) which transforms magnesium and calcium chemically.
+This process prevents chemicals from clinging to surfaces and precipitating them into scale.
 It also softens the water.

 These types of water softener process water quite differently from the salt-based and salt-free.
 Electric pipes are wrapped around the existing pipe so no plumbing required.
 The way an electronic descaler processes water by producing magnetic waves which changes the properties of the minerals and chemicals in the water.